scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

     The kernel can send notifications to udevd upon detecting a new device on the system

+    creates symbolic links in /dev to further identify devices
+      ex: /dev/disk/by-id
+        Each attached disk has one or more entries

+        In this folder, udevd names the links by interface type, then by manufacturer and model information, serial number, and partition (if applicable)

+    How does it work?
+      1) The kernel sends udevd a notification event called a uevent This occurs through an internal network link
+      2) udevd will then load all of the attributes in the uevent
+      3) udevd parses its rules, and it takes actions (or sets more attributes based on those rules)

 devtmpfs
   Developed in response to some of udev's shortcomings